Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Introduction

 In this paper we analyze a variant of the Strang splitting scheme that computes approximations $U_n \approx (u(n\tau),\partial_tu(n\tau))$ for a step size $\tau>0$ and $n \in \N_0$.
 With the notation $A(u,v) \coloneqq (v, \Delta u)$ for the wave operator and $G(u,v) \coloneqq (0,-\mu u^\alpha)$ for the nonlinearity, the semi-discrete form of the scheme reads

-This scheme fits into the class of trigonometric integrators in one-step formulation as described in Section XIII.2.2 of \cite{HaiLubWan}, with ``inner filter'' $\Pi_{\tau^{-1}} = \operatorname{diag}(\pi_{\tau^{-1}},\pi_{\tau^{-1}})$.
-It corresponds to a variant of ``method ($\tilde B$)'' that was proposed and analyzed in the one-dimensional case in \cite{Gauckler}.
-See \eqref{DefPiPer} for the precise definition of the filter.
+This scheme fits into the class of trigonometric integrators in one-step formulation as described in Section XIII.2.2 of \cite{HaiLubWan}, with ``inner filter'' $\Pi_{\tau^{-1}}$.
+It corresponds to a variant of ``method ($\tilde B$)'' that was proposed and analyzed in the one-dimensional case in \cite{Gauckler}. {If we ignore the filter, the scheme \eqref{Strang} is also a Strang splitting in the classical sense applied to the first-order reformulation $\partial_tU = AU +G(U)$ of the semilinear wave equation \eqref{NLW2}.
+Indeed, one step of \eqref{Strang} consists of a half step of the exact flow of the filtered nonlinear ``sub-problem'' $\partial_tU = G(\Pi_{\tau^{-1}}U)$, followed by one full step of the exact flow of the linear ``sub-problem'' $\partial_tU = AU$, and finally another ``nonlinear'' half-step.
+It is therefore a natural (formally) second-order improvement of the filtered Lie splitting that was analyzed in \cite{RuffSchnaubelt}.} See \eqref{DefPiPer} for the precise definition of the filter.

 \begin{Theorem} Let $U = (u,\partial_tu) \in C([0,T],H^1(\T^3) \times L^2(\T^3))$ solve the semilinear wave equation \eqref{NLW2}.
 Then there are a constant $C>0$ and a maximum step size $\tau_0>0$, such that the approximations $U_n$ obtained by the Strang splitting scheme \eqref{Strang} satisfy the following error bounds.
 If $\alpha = 3$,